Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR): Problem formulation

-Most of the traditional methods follows a finite difference discretization of the level-set function which requires a dense collection of nodes.
-The difficulty of implementing this approach as well as the numerical considerations of discrete computation overshadow the advantages of the level-set function especially in the case of ill-posed inverse problems \cite{aghasi10,ben07}.
-Alternatively, a parametric form for the level-set function can be used for which $\phi_O(\rmb)$ is spanned by a set of basis functions (e.g., polynomial, radial basis function, trigonometric, etc).
-Specifically, the original parametric level-set function representation takes the form
+Many level-set methods follow a finite difference discretization of the level-set function, which requires a dense collection of nodes.
+The difficulty of implementing this approach as well as the numerical considerations of its discrete computation overshadow the advantages of the level-set function, especially in the case of ill-posed inverse problems \cite{aghasi10,ben07}.
+Alternatively, a parametric form for the level-set function expands $\phi_O(\rmb)$ as a linear superposition of a set of basis functions (e.g., polynomial, radial basis function, trigonometric, etc).
+Specifically, the original PaLS model takes the form